TeddyFilho1905/Market-Compare/README.md

 * Product search with autocomplete
 * Card-based display for products and markets
-* Mock price comparison with sorted results
+* Price comparison with sorted results
 * Responsive layout
 * Modular and easily extensible structure